NareshReddy-1512/M1_ProjectGoal_Utility/1_Requirements/readme.md

-#swot Analysis
+<h1>Swot Analysis<h1>

-#Strengths
+  <h2>Strengths<h2>

-.To reduce workload to staff.
+  To reduce workload to staff

-.To reduce the delay in processing time.
+  To reduce the delay in processing time.

-.To reduce the delay in bill generation.
+  To reduce the delay in bill generation.

-.To provide greater flexibility.
+  To provide greater flexibility.
-.Make maintenance changes easy.
+  Make maintenance changes easy.

-#Weakness
+  <h3>Weakness<h3>
-.Late payments when network problem arises.
+Late payments when network problem arises.